-We will be announcing the programme and open up registration around Easter.
-In addition to ever popular We will be announcing the programme and open up registration in June.
-In addition to the ever popular boat trips, island tours, Gala Dinner, and Awards Ceremony, we have a new central point for meeting during the weekend at PJ’s in Victoria street.
+Our programme has been announced and registration is now open.
+The programme includes the ever popular boat trips, wildlife and fortification walks, welcoming BBQ, Gala Dinner, and Awards Ceremony, we have a new central point for meeting during the weekend at PJ’s in Victoria street.
 However, for many, the big attraction is the simple enjoyment of spending a few days on the beautiful island of Alderney.
 But don’t forget to book your accommodation as early as you can.
 For more information, visit our 2022 Fly-in page.

 AVGAS 100LL Now Available at Alderney Airport

 Thanks to the efforts of Phil Domaille at his team at Fuel Supplies CI Limited (Rubis) AVGAS 100LL is now available at Alderney Airport (EGJA).
-Any aircraft requiring fuel can request it on arrival, via ATC, or contact our local refuelers, Richard and Dave, on on 01481 824666.
+Any aircraft requiring fuel can request it on arrival, via ATC, or contact our local refuelling team, Richard and Dave, on on 01481 824666.

 The Alderney Flying Club was founded to promote General Aviation in the Channel Islands with a particular focus on Alderney, the most northerly of the Channel Islands.
 Our position 8 miles off the Normandy coast makes us an ideal pilots destination either as a stopover or to stay for a few days, or even make your home here.
 Alderney airfield was the first airfield to be developed in the islands in 1935 and remains the only airfield in the region with three runways, which come in very handy for the GA community flying here because we do have a bit of wind at times.
 The small size of the island means that the many attractions we offer, from Gannets and puffins to the best preserved small Roman Fort in the UK, are all within easy walking or cycling distance.
 We also have hire cars and Taxis and our own railway, the later operating weekends and bank holidays throughout the spring and summer.